Updated Jun 16, 2026§ For Everyday Items

 1. Apple AirTag 2 — Best Overall Key Finder (iPhone)

 AirTag 2 is the best key finder money can buy if you have an iPhone — the 2026 update made it meaningfully better in the ways that matter most for finding keys.
-The new U2 UWB chip extends Precision Finding to up to 200 feet (60 meters), with an on-screen arrow and haptic pulses that guide you to within inches of your keys even in a cluttered room.
+The new U2 UWB chip extends Precision Finding up to 50% farther than the original, with an on-screen arrow and haptic pulses that guide you to within inches of your keys even in a cluttered room.

 The speaker is 50% louder than the original, making it easier to hear in bags and furniture.
 Apple Watch Series 9 and Ultra 2 owners can now run Precision Finding directly on the wrist, with no phone in hand required.
-Wirecutter’s best Bluetooth tracker guide provides additional context on this topic.
+Key finders like these ride on the Bluetooth network the Bluetooth SIG maintains.

-The Find My network is AirTag’s biggest advantage: over 2 billion Apple devices passively relay location data, making it the most reliable tracker worldwide when keys are lost outside the home.
-Apple’s AirTag 2 spec page confirms that the U2 chip extends Precision Finding range to 60 meters, up from roughly 15 meters on the original.
+The Find My network is AirTag’s biggest advantage: over a billion Apple devices passively relay location data, making it the most reliable tracker worldwide when keys are lost outside the home.
+The 9to5Mac AirTag 2 report confirms that the U2 chip extends Precision Finding up to 50% farther than the original.

 There’s no subscription, and the CR2032 battery lasts about a year at pennies to replace.
 The one practical drawback is the disc design: unlike Chipolo or SmartTag 2, the AirTag has no built-in keyring hole and requires a separate holder ($10–$35 sold separately).